How’s the River Today?

 Quality Monitoring

-Welcome to H2NOW Chicago, an innovative new approach to real-time water quality monitoring in the Chicago rivers, which are a part of the Chicago Area Waterway System (CAWS).
-Launched by Current in 2021, the H2NOW platform tests leading edge sensing and analytic technologies to measure water quality parameters and communicate them with the public in real-time.
+H2NOW Chicago, an innovative new approach to real-time water quality monitoring in the Chicago rivers, which are a part of the Chicago Area Waterway System (CAWS).
+Launched by the nonprofit water innovation hub

 H2NOW aims to grow public understanding about river water quality, providing a foundation for Chicago residents and visitors to be empowered as informed, engaged river users and stewards.